zac-garby/pluto-lang/README.md

  - Write up some better documentation.
  - Add testing.
  - Change syntax so explicit function calls are only necessary with a pattern of length 1.
+ - Allow keywords as normal identifiers in patterns.
+ - Only throw a syntax error if one hasn't already been thrown in the same statement, to avoid repetition.